Makruh

 Though a makruh act is not haram (forbidden) or subject to punishment, a person who abstains from this act will be rewarded.
 Muslims are encouraged to avoid such actions when or as possible.
 It is one of the degrees of approval (ahkam) in Islamic law.
+In the terminology of Islamic jurisprudence, "Makruh" refers to an action that is not forbidden to do, but had better to be abandoned.

-Acts considered makruh can vary between different madhhabs due to differing scholarly interpretations of the Quran and Hadith, with Hanafi scholars in particular differing from the other madhhabs in regards to classification of makruh.
+Acts considered makruh can vary between different madhhabs due to differing scholarly interpretations of the Quran and Hadith, with Hanafi scholars in particular differing from the other madhhabs in regard to classification of makruh.

 Overview

 Actions that are reprehensible and violate rules of Fiqh are considered to be makruh.

 Makruh is considered to be of two types: